A multipoint perturbation formula for eigenvalue problems: Introduction

 In contrast, when the solution of an eigenvalue problem with Hamiltonian $H(G_j)$ is known at $n$ points $\pa{G_j}_{j=1}^n$, standard perturbation theory does not exploit the full approximation power of using the information at all $n$ points to obtain approximations at a new point $G$ as it will only use local information of the closest point $G_j$.
 We illustrate the comparison between single point and multipoint perturbation theory on Figure~\ref{fig:illustr2_pt_and_multipoint}.

+Other approaches for estimating spectral information of a given operator consist in using commutator relations with different operators such as in~\cite{LevPar02}, where upper bounds on the eigenvalue gap of abstract self-adjoint operators are obtained.

 Let us now detail our framework.
-We consider some admissible set $\cG$ of operators $G$'s, being the space of parameters for the Hamiltonian.
-For $G \in \cG$ and $k \in \N\backslash\{0\}$, we denote by $\cF\pa{G}$ the spectral projection onto the eigenspace corresponding to the $k\thh$ lowest eigenvalue of the operator $H(G)$, which we assume to be non-degenerate.
-It is clear that the knowledge of $\cF(G)$ is equivalent to know an eigenvector corresponding to the $k\thh$ eigenvalue.
+We consider some admissible set $\cG$ of self-adjoint operators $G$'s, which will be $H^0$-form bounded as will be precised later in~\eqref{eq:set_operators}.
+For $G \in \cG$ and $k \in \N\backslash\{0\}$, we denote by $\sol\pa{G}$ the spectral projection onto the eigenspace corresponding to the $k\thh$ lowest eigenvalue of the operator $H(G)$, which we assume to be non-degenerate.
+It is clear that the knowledge of $\sol(G)$ is equivalent to know an eigenvector corresponding to the $k\thh$ eigenvalue.
 Our framework can be generalized to projectors onto the space generated by several eigenvalues, and those eigenvalues could lie anywhere in the discrete spectrum since our methodology relies on spectral projectors, or, in other words, on density matrices for the selected states.
 However, this goes beyond the scope of this work and we restrict our analysis within this article to the non-degenerate case.